therabidbanana/eventbrite/README.markdown

 If you just want to give the gem a whirl (you have to wait for approval to get your own) just don't call setup.
 The app key for the gem will be used.

-Learn more about EventBrite's App Key policy here: "Terms of Service":http://www.eventbrite.com/api/terms
+Learn more about EventBrite's App Key policy here: [Terms of Service](http://www.eventbrite.com/api/terms)

-Register for your own app key here: "Request a Key":http://www.eventbrite.com/api/key/
+Register for your own app key here: [Request a Key](http://www.eventbrite.com/api/key/)

 API Inconsistencies: